bjpirt/becoming-a-web-developer/03-server-side-rendering/README.md

 There are other security vulnerabilities in the site as it stands, but we'll look at those later as we build out more advanced functionality.

-## Updating
+### Part Four - Updating

 We're going to let a user mark a To-Do task as complete now.
 This can be quite tricky to do because of the fact that in HTML forms, checkboxes only send their value if they are checked.
 There are a number of different approaches to the problem, but we'll build one that doesn't rely on any client-side Javascript for now.
 Here's what you should do:

 - [ ] Wrap your list of To-Do tasks with another `<form>` element and add a button that will submit this form at the bottom.
-You should make the form submit a `POST` request to `/update-todos` [`html form submit button`]
+You should make the form submit a `POST` request to `/lists/:listId/update-todos` [`html form submit button`]
-- [ ] Give each of your task complete checkboxes a name attribute that includes the id of the task (e.g. `complete-1`) and render this in your template from the data.
+- [ ] Give each of your "task complete" checkboxes a name attribute that includes the id of the task (e.g. `complete-1`) and render this in your template from the data.
 - [ ] Add a function to the `todos.js` file called `updateTodo`.
-It should take a full To-Do object like the ones that are already in there, look up the matching To-Do by id and update the task name and the complete flag.
+It should take arguments of the list ID and a full To-Do object like the ones that are already in there, look up the matching To-Do by id and update the task name and the complete flag.
 Note that because of the way Javascript passes data around by reference this function might not actually be necessary, but it will be useful to have later as we switch out from in-memory to using a database for storage.
 - [ ] When receiving the data, fetch all of the existing To-Do items using `getTodos`, loop through them and check if there's a matching `complete-x` value in the data - if there is, you can update the record as complete, if there isn't you can set the record to incomplete.
 - [ ] Redirect to `/` again to render the page.